fossabot/siapbantu.website/CONTRIBUTING.md

 Welcome, thank you for your interest in contributing to Siapbantu! 🙏🏼

-We are all here to collaborate and build FP with the idea of helping humanity fight coronavirus and future pandemics.
+We are all here to collaborate and build Siapbantu with the idea of helping humanity fight coronavirus and future pandemics.
 In the interest of fostering an open and welcoming environment for everyone, we as contributors pledge to be welcoming and friendly and to make the participation in our project and our community feel safe and respected.
 Everyone that is contributing to the project is expected to follow our Code of Conduct.
 Please make sure that you read our guidelines in order to ensure that you are following our project’s standards.